Resources in this section include those relating to the administration of estates, grant of probate and drafting of wills.

 OCBC Online Will Generator

-The will generator utilises a basic will template and may be used for preparing simple wills.
+This will generator, managed by OCBC Bank, utilises a basic will template and may be used for preparing simple wills.

 C. Administration and Distribution of Estates